Evaluating the legislative basis for the new CAP Strategic Plans

 We are pleased to welcome this guest contribution from Trees Robijns, Agriculture and Bioenergy Policy Officer, NABU (BirdLife in Germany) and Ariel Brunner, Senior Head of Policy, BirdLife Europe and Central Asia, who react to the Commission legislation proposals on the Common Agricultural Policy post 2020 published earlier today.

 We have seen it all before: CAP reform.
 The same old CAP reform.
 To many of us following the process in detail, we are always in the run up to, in the middle of, or in the aftermath of a CAP reform.
-It feels like a never ending story of small incremental steps which, only to the absolute “uber-CAP-nerd”, lead in a clear direction.… Read the rest
+It feels like a never ending story of small incremental steps which, only to the absolute “uber-CAP-nerd”, lead in a clear direction.

 A Tale of Two Policy Documents: DEFRA vs. Commission Communication

 The Commission published its Communication The future of food and farming in November 2017 following an extensive public consultation process.
 Legislative proposals accompanied by an impact assessment are expected at the end of May.
 At the same time, the UK is preparing for life after Brexit.
 To this end, the UK Department for the Environment, Food and Rural Affairs (DEFRA) published a Command Paper (consultation document) on February 27 seeking views on a future post-Brexit agricultural policy.
-The paper provides a clear direction of travel for UK, or at least, England’s future agricultural policy, and will result in a White Paper and legislation in the form of an Agricultural Bill later in this parliamentary session.… Read the rest
+The paper provides a clear direction of travel for UK, or at least, England’s future agricultural policy, and will result in a White Paper and legislation in the form of an Agricultural Bill later in this parliamentary session.
+A comparison of the policy proposals in the two documents is thus of some interest.

 The ANC delimitation controversy continues